techHuntr/savePlus/README.md

 # savePlus
-This project demonstrates a simple fintech solution built to save money for a saving goal and keep track of hi/her all personal transactions.
+This project demonstrates a simple fintech solution built to save money for a saving goal and keep track of hi/her all personal transactions of the customer.